Seven Useful Questions in Density Functional Theory

 In practice $F[\n]$ is unknown and must be approximated.
 While the original Thomas-Fermi (TF) theory \cite{T27,F27} (and variations) approximated this object directly, essentially all modern DFT calculations use the Kohn-Sham (KS) scheme \cite{KS65}.
 Here we imagine a fictitious set of non-interacting fermions with the same density as the original system, and so satisfying an effective non-interacting Schr\"odinger equation:

+where the $\phi_{i}$'s are orthonormal in $L^{2}$ and the $\epsilon_{i}$'s are the lowest eigenvalues of the KS Hamiltonian.
 These are the celebrated KS equations, whose potential and orbitals are called the KS potential and KS orbitals, respectively.
-The KS wavefunction of the (fictitious) $N$-electron system is typically a Slater determinant of the KS orbitals, denoted $\Phi$, whose density collapses to the sum of the squares of the orbitals: \ben \n(\br) = \sum_{i=1}^N |\phi_i(\br)|^2. \een
+The KS wavefunction of the (fictitious) $N$-electron system is typically a Slater determinant of the KS orbitals, denoted $\Phi$, whose density collapses to the sum of the squares of the orbitals: \ben \n(\br) = 2\sum_{i=1}^N \vert \phi_{i}(\br) \vert^2. \een